 1) Listen To Your Instincts

 Do you have a feeling in your gut that something isn’t right?
 Your instinct understands and interprets your past experiences and wisdom – so don’t ignore it.
-If you feel like you’re being deceived again, chances are, you’re probably right.
-It’s not easy trusting someone again.
+If you feel you’re being deceived again, chances are, you’re probably right.
+It’s difficult trusting someone again.
 When the time is right, find the truth and don’t be fooled again.

 2) You’re Used to Weak or Absent Apologies